firmworks/FileViewer/docs/file-events.md

 - **Content Version Event** - Use this event if you want to trigger automation when a Content Version is Updated.
 This could be used to trigger automation based on a File Tag or to build or update an Analog Object to use Salesforce reporting on your tags.
 An important note - Content Version events do not fire insert, delete and undelete events - track these events with the Content Document events instead.

-Once you have chosen your Platform Event you can build automation like in a Record Triggered Flow.
+Once you have selected which Platform Event to use, you can then continue building your automation like you would with a Record Triggered Flow.
 The next section will describe the fields on the three Platform Events in depth.

 ## File Event Platform Event Glossary